WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 # KaKs_Calculator

-AlignmentProcessor0.8 is packaged with KaKs_Calculator2.0 binaries for Linux and Windows, and a KaKs_Calculator1.2 binary for Mac (there is no 2.0 binary available for OSX).
-Before using, copy or move the appropriate binary for your system into the AlignmentProcessor bin which contains the python scipts.
+AlignmentProcessor0.11 is packaged with KaKs_Calculator2.0 binaries for Linux and Windows, and a KaKs_Calculator1.2 binary for Mac (there is no 2.0 binary available for OSX).
+Before using, copy or move the appropriate binary for your system into the AlignmentProcessor bin which contains the python scripts.

 # PAML 4.8